swampservers/contrib/README.md

 - shared: emit on client without networking, assuming called in shared function
 - speech: move player lips (time to move lips, or auto if < 0)

-player:GetLocation(): returns a integer for what location they are at player:GetLocationName(): gets the location name (look at the cinema gamemode for more on this, the swamp version is similar)
+player:GetLocation(): returns a integer for what location a player is in. player:GetLocationName(): gets the location name (look at the cinema gamemode for more on this, the swamp version is similar).

 global function: Safe(player or entity): is the player/entity in a safe/protected area or otherwise safe